AutoResearch/autora/README.md

 #### PyCharm configuration

-Set up the Virtual environment – an isolated version of `python` and all the packages required to run AER and develop it further – as follows:
+Set up the Virtual environment – an isolated version of `python` and all the packages required to run AutoRA and develop it further – as follows:
 - Open the `<project directory>` in PyCharm.
-- Navigate to PyCharm > Preferences > Project: AER > Python Interpreter
+- Navigate to PyCharm > Preferences > Project: AutoRA > Python Interpreter
 - Next to the drop-down list of available interpreters, click the "gear" symbol and choose "Add" to initialize a new interpreter.
 - Select "Poetry environment" in the list on the left.
 Specify the following:
   - Python executable: select the path to the installed `python` version you wish to use, e.g.